Check out or latest addition to the product line-up: CYBREI Cranks and components!

 1.2.
 The Seller’s contact email and phone number are:

 1.3.
-The address for sending documents, complaints, and withdrawals from contracts is: OKR Cycles s.r.o., Madáchova 80, 943 60 Nána, Slovak Republic.
+The address for sending documents, complaints, and withdrawals from contracts and other written communications is: OKR CYCLES s.r.o., Madáchova 80, 943 60 Nána, Slovak Republic.

 2.1.
 For the purposes of these GTC, the Seller, in accordance with Act No. 108/2024 Coll. as amended, defines the following terms: